Barceloneta beach restaurants that aren’t a rip off

 La Guingueta de la Barceloneta.
 Would you rather eat IN the beach rather than BY the beach?
 A “chiringuito” is a Spanish beach bar that often looks like a bungalow.
 The kind of place where you’ll go for some chips and a drink after a beach day, or where you’ll buy ice cream for your kids.
 But some of them also offer meals: cheap tapas, paella or sandwiches.
 You would not expect to find there gourmet food… until chef Carles Abellán opened La Guingueta.
 In case you don’t recognize his name, he’s famous for the now permanently closed Comerç 24 restaurant where he got a Michelin star, and his still very popular Tapas 24 near Passeig de Gràcia.
 The best chiringuito in Barcelona offers high quality tapas, appetizers and snacks that go well with a Catalan midday vermouth, salads and gourmet burgers and sandwiches signed by some of his chef friends, juices and smoothies (wheatgrass lovers: they have shots here!), cocktails (also alcohol-free) and 3 types of sangria: made with red wine, white wine or cava.
 An awesome beach plan.

-But wait!
-Would you like to know where you can get a spectacular smoked rice from all the restaurants in Barceloneta?
-Share this post using the buttons below to discover our secret:
+AND BONUS!
+Here is where you can get a spectacular smoked rice from all the restaurants in Barceloneta:

 Kaiku.
 It’s probably my favorite rice in Barcelona.
 As you enter the restaurant its looks don’t make you expect anything special: paper tablecloths and Basque decoration (since the owners are from the Basque Country).
 And the waiters have only started being nice to us now that my face has started being a bit familiar to them.
 But it doesn’t matter.
 They bring that paella covered in arugula leaves (I must admit that the first time I saw it I thought “wait a minute, that’s that all about?”, but it just adds the perfect bitter touch to a splendid vegetable paella).
 And with the first spoonful, that delicate smokey taste fills my mouth.
 I just can’t stop going back there a few times a year just for the smokey rice.